 I subside into silence.
 Our coffees arrive, large enough to drown any number of miniature babies.
 I watch the steam spiral towards the diner ceiling.

 Judy Darley is a British fiction writer and journalist who has previously had short stories and flash fiction published by literary magazines and anthologies including Litro Magazine, Fiction 365, Riptide Journal, and The View From Here.
 You can see more of her work at SkyLightRain.com.
-Judy’s debut short story collection, Remember Me To The Bees is due out in Fall 2013.
+Judy’s debut short story collection, Remember Me To The Bees, is due out later in 2013.

 Lead image: “Gerbil Pups” (via Flickr user Zac Bowling)